raphaelquast/EOmaps/docs/index.rst

 | ▶ Get a nice colorbar with a histogram on top
 | ▶ Export high resolution images
 |
-| A detailed overview on how to use EOmaps is given in the :doc:`api` section.
+| A detailed overview on how to use EOmaps is given in the :doc:`api`.
 | Make sure to check out the :doc:`EOmaps_examples` for an overview of the capabilities (incl. source code)!

 ----------